colemanw/webform_civicrm/README.txt

 -Enable the fields you like, and optionally choose introduction text and activity settings.
 -Your selected fields will be automatically created for you.
 -Customize the webform settings for your new fields however you wish.
--If you wish to delete a field, you may do so through the standard webform interface, the same as any other webform field.

 GROUPS AND TAGS